rohilrao/ollama-benchmark/docs/starting_containers.md

 ## Important Notes

-* **Mandatory `model_tag.txt`:** The script will strictly skip model creation for any directory that contains a `Modelfile` but lacks a `model_tag.txt` file.
+* **Mandatory `model_tag.txt`:** The script will strictly skip model creation for any directory that contains a `Modelfile`,`gguf` file but lacks a `model_tag.txt` file.
-* **Port Conflicts Prevent Execution:** The script utilizes the `ss` command during pre-flight checks to verify if the requested API or Web ports are available; if they are in use, it will raise an error and exit before attempting deployment.
+* **Port Conflicts Prevent Execution:** The script utilizes the `ss` command during pre-flight checks to verify if the requested API or Web ports are available; if they are already in use, it will raise an error and exit before attempting deployment.
 * **Updating Existing Models:** By default, the script skips model creation if a model already exists in the container.
 You must explicitly pass the `--force-recreate` flag if you have updated a `Modelfile` or a GGUF file and need those changes applied.
 * **Existing Containers Replaced:** If a container with the same name already exists, the script will automatically replace it using the `--replace` flag.